-A variety of special enrichment experiencs are available to elementary school students.
-Listed below are some examples of the types of programs presented to Worcester County students:
+A variety of special enrichment experiencs are available to middle school students.
+Participation in these programs is encouraged; some of them require after-school time.
+Listed below are some examples of the types of programs made available to Worcester County students:

 Film Festival

-Highly Able Enrichment Classes
+Marine Science Consortium

 Olympics of the Mind

 Reasoning and Thinking Skills

 Science Fair

 S.E.A.
 Program